Yarin78/morphy/morphy-cbh/docs/moves.md

 all offsets in the .cbh file (and .cbj file) needs to be updated.

 If a game is shortened (for instance, when purging all variations), no corresponding shift will be done, but instead there will be "holes" of unused bytes in the file.
-The size of this fragmentation is stored in the header.
+The size of this unused fragmented space is stored in the header.

 ## <a name="cbg_header">CBG file header</a>